-- the success, cost and timing of our product development activities and clinical trials; - the timing, scope or likelihood of regulatory filings and approvals, including timing of Investigational New Drug Application and Biological Licensing Application filings for our current and future product candidates, and final U.S. Food and Drug Administration, European Medicines Agency or other foreign regulatory authority approval of our current and future product candidates; - our ability to develop and advance our current product candidates and programs into, and successfully complete, clinical studies; - our manufacturing, commercialization and marketing capabilities and strategy; - the potential benefits of and our ability to maintain our collaboration with Gilead Sciences, Inc., F. Hoffmann-La Roche Ltd. and Hoffmann-La Roche Inc., and establish or maintain future collaborations or strategic relationships or obtain additional funding; - the rate and degree of market acceptance and clinical utility of our current and future product candidates; - our intellectual property position, including the scope of protection we are able to establish and maintain for intellectual property rights covering our non-replicating and replicating technologies and the product candidates based on these technologies, the validity of intellectual property rights held by third parties, and our ability not to infringe, misappropriate or otherwise violate any third-party intellectual property rights; - future agreements with third parties in connection with the commercialization of our product candidates and any other approved product; - regulatory developments in the United States and foreign countries; - the effects of the coronavirus pandemic or other emerging global health threats on business and operations; - competitive companies, technologies and our industry and the success of competing therapies that are or may become available; - our ability to attract and retain key scientific or management personnel; - our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; - the accuracy of our estimates of our annual total addressable market, future revenue, expenses, capital requirements and needs for additional financing;
+- the success, cost and timing of our product development activities and clinical trials; - the timing, scope or likelihood of regulatory filings and approvals, including timing of Investigational New Drug Application and Biological Licensing Application filings for our current and future product candidates, and final U.S. Food and Drug Administration, European Medicines Agency or other foreign regulatory authority approval of our current and future product candidates; - our ability to develop and advance our current product candidates and programs into, and successfully complete, clinical studies; - our manufacturing, commercialization and marketing capabilities and strategy; - the potential benefits of and our ability to maintain our collaboration with Gilead Sciences, Inc. and establish or maintain future collaborations or strategic relationships or obtain additional funding; - the rate and degree of market acceptance and clinical utility of our current and future product candidates; - our intellectual property position, including the scope of protection we are able to establish and maintain for intellectual property rights covering our non-replicating and replicating technologies and the product candidates based on these technologies, the validity of intellectual property rights held by third parties, and our ability not to infringe, misappropriate or otherwise violate any third-party intellectual property rights; - future agreements with third parties in connection with the commercialization of our product candidates and any other approved product; - regulatory developments in the United States and foreign countries; - competitive companies and technologies in our industry and the success of competing therapies that are or may become available; - our ability to attract and retain key scientific or management personnel; - our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; - the accuracy of our estimates of our annual total addressable market, future revenue, expenses, capital requirements and needs for additional financing; - our expectations about market trends; - our ability to comply with Nasdaq listing rules; and our expectations regarding the period during which we qualify as an emerging growth company under the Jumpstart Our Business Startups Act of 2012, as amended.